clandeboye_160908_146_1024

 To sell a property, the seller must be flexible in their schedule.
 A broker with client or a client themselves can call to request a visit anytime.

 The second issue that may be hard on the seller is an open house.
 It is always advisable for the seller not to be in the house when the broker is performing the open house.
 A good broker knows what to say and what not to say when showing during an open house.
-The broker is not emotionally attached to the house and, therefore, will say what needs to be said, no more and no less.
+However, the wrong words can turn a buyer off quickly.
+The seller’s goal is to attract qualified buyers first, get them emotionally involved with the property and acquire a promise to purchase.
+Once the buyer has made an offer and is emotionally invested in the property, issues that arise from an inspection can more easily be resolved.
+However, if the buyer is turned off at the start during the visit, the seller does not have a chance if the offer is never made.

 To sell a home, be aware and be prepared to keep the house in show condition, have a flexible schedule so the house can be shown at a moment’s notice and plan a few Sundays with a walk in the park, a matinee movie or drinks at the local pub (beer and nachos!)

-To make the process as painless as possible do the following:
+To make the process as painless as possible, do the following:

 • Get a good broker!